BuildSup/Builder/README.md

 - lld
 - zsh (with Oh My Zsh and gnzh theme)

-## Custom Features

-- Oh My Zsh with the `gnzh` theme for an enhanced terminal experience.
-- Custom welcome message upon login.

 ## Installation and Usage

 Follow these steps to install and run the BuildOS Docker image.